JohnnyBeProgramming/deploy-cloud-app/README.md

 # Settings defined in `./config/<target>/cloud.env`

-./cloud/select local  # Use docker for desktop...
+# Use docker for desktop for local development...
+./cloud/select local

 ```